powercycle/EMC-2-Arduino/README.md

 **Details**
 --------------
+EMC 2 Arduino and HAL2Arduino are different attempts at solving the same problem.
+EMC 2 Arduino is no longer in development.

-The current version (these files) is 0.07b.
-It and previous versions can be found in the Downloads folder, zipped for your convenience.
+The current version of HAL2Arduino is 0.6d.
+The previous versions are available as well.

 Instructions.txt has a good amount of documentation.

-EMC 2 Arduino is known to work with ATMega2560 based Arduinos.
-32u4 based Arduinos (Leonardo, etc.) can also work, but some communication issues are still being ironed out.

 Further information and discussion can be found at http://emc2arduino.wordpress.com/

 --------------
-Right now We're just beginning, accepting advice, contributions of code and skill as well as learning too.
+Right now we're just beginning, accepting advice, contributions of code and skill as well as learning too.

 	   Got ideas, tips, suggestions?